giuseppesciacca/vite-react-meme-generator/README.md

 Second small application I built while studying react.

 With the click of the button there is a change of the meme-image and it is possible to write text on it.
+It's possible move the text and download the meme.

 It's an exercise to familiarise myself with the React library: